sarabenali88/IoT/docs/web/database.md

 **Purpose:** Stores appointment details including date, time, and appointment name.

 **Attributes:**

 - `appointment_id` (AI): Unique identifier for each appointment.

-- `date`: Date of the appointment.
+- `date_time_appointment`: Date and time of the appointment.
-- `time`: Time of the appointment.

 - `name`: Name of the appointment.

 **Key Constraints:** `appointment_id` is the primary key.

 #### Sensor Table:

-**Purpose:** Records light detection data captured by sensors.
+**Purpose:** Records light detection data captured by sensor.

 **Attributes:**

 - `sensor_id` (AI): Unique identifier for each sensor entry.

-- `light_value`: Value of light detected by the sensor.
+- `light`: Value of light detected by the sensor.

-- `detection_datetime`: Date and time of light detection.
+- `datetime`: Date and time of light detection.

 **Key Constraints:** `sensor_id` is the primary key.